yalemssa/aspace_tools/docs/README.md

 ### `aspace_utils.py`

-This module contains a variety of utility functions which aid in file handling, error handling, progress tracking, logging, etc.
+Utility functions which aid in file handling, error handling, progress tracking, logging, etc.

-### `data_processing.py`
+### `post_processing.py`

-This module contains assorted functions which can be used to process data that is retrieved from the ArchivesSpace API
+Miscellaneous functions which can be used to process data that is retrieved from the ArchivesSpace API

 ### `ead_tools.py`

-This module contains functions for exporting, transforming, and validating EAD files from ArchivesSpace.
+Functions for exporting, transforming, and validating EAD files from ArchivesSpace.

+### `db_tools.py`

+Contains a class, `ASpaceDB` for connecting to and running SQL queries against the ArchivesSpace database

+### `templates.py`

+An experimental script for generating JSON templates from the ArchivesSpace schema.